-The Masdar Institute of Science and Technology's underpinning strength is its leading edge research in sustainable energy technologies, systems, and policies.
+The Masdar Institute of Science and Technology's underpinning strength is its leading edge research focusing on energy, sustainability, water, food, health, and innovation.
 Joint research collaborations between Masdar Institute and MIT faculty address global energy and sustainability issues and seek to develop research and development capabilities in Abu Dhabi.
 Research activities are intended to have scientific, social, and economic merit globally and within the UAE and are evaluated by a Research Advisory Committee from both Masdar Institute and MIT.

 The robust research system includes projects at multiple scales, from individual single-investigator projects, to group or team research efforts.
 Some of these research efforts involve only Masdar Institute faculty, others involve MIT and Madar Institute faculty working on one-to-one joint collaborative research projects and yet other research efforts involve teams from each side.